wirelineio/wns/README.md

 ## Faucet

 The testnets come with a genesis account (`root`) that can be used to transfer funds to a new account.
-Run these commands locally to restore the keys on your own machine.
+Run these commands locally to restore the keys.

 Note: Access to the mnemonic means access to all funds in the account.
 Don't share or use this mnemonic for non-testing purposes.